jerryliangxia/portfolio-v2/posts/art-archive.md

 date: "2024-10-23"
 ---

-This is a collection of art pieces from high school.
+A collection of art pieces from high school.

 ## Blind Contours